-During the year ended December 31, 2021, the Company recognized \$50.0 million of revenue associated with the single performance obligation at a point in time upon the transfer of the license to Sana and completion of the initial technology transfer.
-The Company did not recognize revenue under the Sana Agreement for the twelve-month period ended December 31, 2022 or 2020.
+The Company recognized revenue for the performance obligation at a point in time upon the transfer of the license to Sana and completion of the initial technology transfer, which occurred in October 2021.
+For the twelve-month period ended December 31, 2021, the Company has recognized \$50.0 million of revenue under the Sana Agreement.